mikedh/trimesh/README.md

 * Create primitive objects (Box, Cylinder, Sphere, Extrusion) which are subclassed Trimesh objects and have all the same features (inertia, viewers, etc)
 * Simple scene graph and transform tree which can be rendered (pyglet window or three.js in a jupyter notebook) or exported.
 * Numerous utility functions, such as transforming points, unitizing vectors, tracking arrays for changes, grouping rows, etc.

-## Design Use Case

-The `trimesh.Trimesh` object is most useful on single body, watertight meshes that represent a volume.
-The design use case is around analysis of geometry exported from a CAD system into a mesh format, for applications related to robotics and manufacturing.

-This can be seen in the data model of Trimesh, where the emphasis is on faces and vertices and things derived from them, rather than other visual properties or metadata.

-It is hopefully useful in other applications, but most of the core effort is around the design use case.

 ## Viewer